Want to get paid to travel but not sure it’s actually a reality.

 What’s the best way to make money travel blogging?

 Think like an entrepreneur, not an employee.
 It’s a huge mental cross over and if you’re not ready for it, it could take you out of the game.

 You’re no longer trading time for money, but trading value for money.

 Grow to the point where you have a lot of value to exchange.
 That’s the best way to make money as a travel blogger.

-Put in the hard yards to establish your credibility and build a community.
+Put in the hard yards to establish your credibility, build your value and build a community.
 If you don’t, you’re building a business on peanuts and they won’t get you too far out of the jungle.

 It took us two years of intense work before money started flowing into our travel blogging business.
 It’s only been the last year that we’ve seen a healthy profit.

 The best way to make money travel blogging depends on what skills and value you can bring to the table – play to your strengths.

 Be creative.
 Be different.
 Explore many different income avenues.

 How much money can you earn as a travel blogger?